 Timbuktu was the largest city in the empire and the mosque which built in the Timbuktu was named the Djinguereber.

 In Musa reign, there was a construction of madrasas, mosques and learning center notable Sankore madrasah which was built in Timbuktu.

 This era was the real foundation of the Mali Empire and an introduction to urban civilization.

 Impact of a trip

-Mecca trip left a deep impact on African continents either local and on an international level.
-There had remarkable consequences than previous decades.
-Musa Mansa establishes his presence and expresses their wealth in the whole world.
+Mecca’s trip left a deep impact on African continents either local and on an international level.
+There had remarkable consequences than in previous decades.
+Musa Mansa establishes his presence and expresses its wealth in the whole world.